data-apis/array-api/spec/design_topics/data_interchange.md

 _DLPack diagram.
 Dark blue are the structs it defines, light blue struct members, gray text enum values of supported devices and data types._

-The `__dlpack__` method will produce a `PyCapsule` containing a `DLPackManagedTensor`, which will be consumed immediately within `from_dlpack` - therefore it is consumed exactly once, and it will not be visible to users of the Python API.
+The `__dlpack__` method will produce a `PyCapsule` containing a `DLManagedTensor`, which will be consumed immediately within `from_dlpack` - therefore it is consumed exactly once, and it will not be visible to users of the Python API.

-The producer must set the PyCapsule name to ``"dltensor"`` so that it can be inspected by name.
+The producer must set the `PyCapsule` name to ``"dltensor"`` so that it can be inspected by name, and set `PyCapsule_Destructor` that calls the `deleter` of the `DLManagedTensor` when the capsule is no longer needed.
-The consumer must set the PyCapsule name to `"used_dltensor"`, and call the `deleter` of the `DLPackManagedTensor` when it no longer needs the data.
+The consumer may change the `PyCapsule` name, e.g. to `"used_dltensor"` to prevent the capsule from being consumed more than once.

 Note: the capsule names ``"dltensor"`` and `"used_dltensor"` must be statically allocated.